swyxio/rincewind/packages/rincewind/README.md

 _Aliases: `rw init`_

-Creates a rincewind app.
+Creates a Rincewind app.
 Only basic template available for now.
 You can pass an arg or a `-d` flag to specify the name of the directory it creates.

 ```sh-session
 $ npm install -g rincewind